nanditaraha/Numerical-Analysis/README.md

 **The laser_gainSimulation.C code:**
 The default gainsimulationTest() function takes 2000 cycles, 16 fills and 2 laser shots in each cycle.</br> This gives reasonble results.
-You can run reduce the number of cyles for a reasonable result. </br>
+You can run reduce the number of cyles for a quick check. </br>
 $ root -l laser_gainSimulation.C</br>
 $ root [1] gainSimulationTest()</br>